Skip to main content

 Auth model for integrations

 The public control-plane API is session-based.
 Browser clients use the same SameSite=Lax session cookie as the management console.
 Mutating requests with a session cookie, plus password login and signup before a session exists, must echo the CSRF token in x-csrf-token.
-AcornOps v1 does not expose a public PAT or bot service-account credential for the control-plane API.
+AcornOps v1 does not expose a public PAT or broad bot service-account credential for the control-plane API.
+Installed external integration clients authenticate with raw bearer tokens whose SHA-256 hashes are configured in EXTERNAL_INTEGRATION_CLIENTS_JSON.
 For v1 integrations, keep user actions attributable:

 • use webhooks for bot notifications and workflow triggers,